rong360/cdc/README.md

 - Operational status monitoring
 - Dynamically loading table configuration files
 - Support for adding multiple exported data sources for easy expansion to kafka or other
-## Java Versions
+## software Versions

-Java 8 or above is required.
+- Java 8 or above is required.
+- etcd 3.0 or above is required.
+- mysql 5.6+

 ## Download